-To qualify for disability benefits for depression, your condition must be severe enough to meet requirements the Social Security Administration (SSA) has set out in its impairment listing on affective (mood) disorders (listing 12.04), OR it must interfere with your functioning to such an extent that the SSA agrees that there are no jobs that you can do.
+To qualify for disability benefits for depression, your condition must be severe enough to meet requirements the Social Security Administration (SSA) has set out in its impairment listing on depressive disorders (listing 12.04) OR it must interfere with your functioning to such an extent that the SSA agrees that there are no jobs that you can do.

-To qualify under the SSA’s official listing for depression, your depression must be characterized by at least four of the following:
+To qualify under the SSA’s official listing for depression, your depression must be characterized by at least five of the following:

-The SSA also requires that your depression cause any two of the four of the following problems:
+The SSA also requires that your depression cause limitations in the following areas:

 Alternatively, you might be able to qualify without fulfilling the above requirements if your depression has improved with medication or psychosocial support, but your recovery is tenuous and you could experience a setback if you go back to work.
-Specifically, to qualify under this alternative, your depression must be medically documented as having lasted at least two years, must significantly limit your ability to do basic work activities, and must include one of the following:
+Specifically, to qualify under this alternative, your depression must be medically documented as having lasted at least two years and you must have minimal capacity to adjust to changes in your environment or an increase in mental demands.